cat-cfs/twobilliontoolkit/twobilliontoolkit/SpatialTransformer/README.md

 input_path = "/path/to/input/data"
 output_path = "/path/to/output/data"
 gdb_path = "/path/to/geodatabase.gdb"
-master_data_path = "/path/to/master_data.csv"
+master_data_path = "/path/to/master_data.xlsx"
 load_from = "database"
 save_to = "datatracker"
-data_tracker_path = "/path/to/data_tracker.csv"
+datatracker_path = "/path/to/datatracker.xlsx"
 attachments_path = "/path/to/attachments"
-log_path = "/path/to/logfile.log"
 debug = True
 resume = False

 # Call the spatial_transformer function
 spatial_transformer(
     input_path, output_path, gdb_path, master_data_path, load_from, save_to,
-    data_tracker_path, attachments_path, log_path, debug, resume
+    datatracker_path, attachments_path, debug, resume
 )
 ```
-**Note**: if you dont wish to save to a log, you can omit that and it will just print its messages to the standard out stream.
+**Note**: A log is automatically created with the name of your gdb and a date (YYYY-MM-DD) atached to it to easily find and look back.

 ## Configuration